 In this regard, John McTigue, EVP of Kuno Creative, said:

 Without marketing automation, you are just guessing – just hoping that people will take the bait and be ready to buy your products.
 Statistics show that buyers don’t do that.
 They want to learn at their own pace and be reached when they need more information or are ready to buy.
 A well-constructed marketing automation strategy makes that a reality.

 What is marketing automation?

 Marketing automation is about the software and the processes that allow businesses to execute their online marketing actions automatically.
 Automation helps to adopt a relationship-oriented and real-time approach to marketing campaigns, improving productivity, efficiency, lead generation, and revenue.

 Marketing automation is a category of software that streamlines, automates, and measures marketing tasks and workflows so that companies like yours can increase operational efficiency and grow revenue faster.

-Another definition by SearchCRM goes like, “Marketing automation is the use of software to automate marketing processes such as customer segmentation, customer data integration, and campaign management.
-The use of marketing automation makes processes that would have otherwise been performed manually much more efficiently and makes new processes possible.
+Another definition by SearchCRM goes like this, “Marketing automation is the use of software to automate marketing processes such as customer segmentation, customer data integration, and campaign management.
+The use of marketing automation makes processes that would have otherwise been performed manually much more efficient and makes new processes possible.
 Marketing automation is an integral component of customer relationship management.”